Skip to main content

 Workflow versioning

-There are might be multiple workflow versions available, so to allow a user to launch different workflow versions directly, the following provider function annotation could be used.
+There may be multiple workflow versions available, so to allow a user to launch different workflow versions directly, the following provider function annotation could be used.

 //meta.versions: ["2.0", "1.0"]